Is Medication Needed?

 - Keeping babies upright after feeding and during feedings if possible

 - Breastfeeding vs. formula feeding

 - Patting your baby's back to help relieve gas pressure

 - Playing the bicycle leg game: rotate baby's legs to work excess air out

-- Feeding your baby before he's starving.
-A starved baby eats too fast and gulps more air.
+- Feeding your baby before he's very hungry; a ravenous baby eats too fast and gulps more air

 - Making sure your baby is latched on well when breastfeeding

 Also, be aware that a fussy baby is common.
 It may be something totally unrelated to gas.